Factbox: Reactions to Donald Trump testing positive for COVID-19

 “My best wishes to President @realDonaldTrump and @FLOTUS for a full and speedy recovery.”

-“I want to pass on my best wishes to President Trump, his wife and staff, and all the victims of COVID-19.
-I know this disease from personal experience.
-It can be treacherous, but it can be overcome if you are correct and courageous.”
+“Wishing @realDonaldTrump and @FLOTUS a speedy recovery.
+COVID-19 is a battle we all continue to fight.
+Everyday.
+No matter where we live.”

-BRITISH PRIME MINISTER BORIS JOHNSON, WHO TESTED POSITIVE FOR COVID-19 IN MARCH
+BRITISH PRIME MINISTER BORIS JOHNSON, WHO HIMSELF TESTED POSITIVE FOR COVID-19 IN MARCH

 “My best wishes to President Trump and the First Lady.
 Hope they both have a speedy recovery from coronavirus.”